Dowell-Lab/TF_profiler/README.md

 And most importantly-

 3. Bidirectional annotation file (.bed)
 This bidirectional annotation file is derived from the experimental data.
-For this reason we highly recommend using this [Bidrectional-Flow pipeline](https://github.com/Dowell-Lab/Bidirectional-Flow) to run [Tfit](https://github.com/Dowell-Lab/Tfit).
+For this reason we highly recommend using this [Bidirectional-Flow pipeline](https://github.com/Dowell-Lab/Bidirectional-Flow) to run [Tfit](https://github.com/Dowell-Lab/Tfit).
 The precise annotation of the center of the bidirectional regions is essential for the success of the MD-score metric (used in TF Profiler).

-Suggested flags for the [Bidrectional-Flow pipeline](https://github.com/Dowell-Lab/Bidirectional-Flow):
+Suggested flags for the [Bidirectional-Flow pipeline](https://github.com/Dowell-Lab/Bidirectional-Flow):
 ```
 --tfit_prelim \
 --prelim_process \